BrilliantTeam/Skript/CONTRIBUTING.md

 also use that one.
 Do **not** use 2.2, 2.1 or older, since while they are technically stable, they tend to not work reliably with Minecraft 1.9+.

+Second, test without addons.
+No, seriously; unless you're an addon developer, test without plugins that hook to Skript before reporting anything.
+We can't help you with addon issues here, unless we get a lot of technical information about the addon in question.
+Usually only developers of them know addons' Java code well enough.

-If you are running latest Skript and the error still persists, search the issue tracker for similar errors.
-Check if your issue might be already reported.
+If the issue still persists persists, search the issue tracker for similar errors and check if your issue might have been already reported.
-If it has been reported, leave a comment, otherwise open a new issue.
+Only if you can't find anything, open a new issue.

 Now, what would you fill to the issue report?
+* An useful title (tl;dr for us busy and/or lazy developers)
 * Description of the issue, aka what does *not* work
-* Any error messages in the console (you can also use a paste service)
+* Any error messages in the console (please use a paste service for lenghty errors)
-* Any addons that you have - this is **very** important
+* Whether you tested without addons or not
+  - *Sometimes* we do not ignore people who are testing with addons
+  - Testing without is still better, unless you're an addon developer
 * Any additional information you think would be helpful

-Do not use offensive language or insult *anyone*.
-Distruptive behaviour in issue tracker will be dealt with harshly and in the end, will leave your issue unresolved.

 ## Pull Requests
 Pull requests are a great way to contribute code, but there are still a few